The Spinal Galant Reflex is a primitive reflex present at birth that supports the birthing process and early motor development.

 Many Occupational Therapists (OT) are trained in primitive reflex integration techniques.
 Seek one out!
 Talk with friends and family members to see if they know anyone specific.
 Use Facebook groups and Instagram to find someone who has training.
 Physical Therapists (PT), craniosacral therapists, and chiropractors may also know of primitive reflex integration.
 It can take some time to locate the right professional, so don’t give up!

-Meanwhile, there are some different exercises and play activities that you can incorporate into your child’s daily routine that can help promote the integration of the Spinal Galant.
+Meanwhile, there are some different spinal galant reflex exercises and play activities that you can incorporate into your child’s daily routine that can help promote the galant reflex integration.

 For babies, decreasing the amount of waking time spent in containers is the best way to integrate the Spinal Galant reflex.
 When baby is awake, provide natural movement activities and as much tummy time as possible.